John Wilmot, 2nd Earl of Rochester: Upbringing and teens

-In October 1667, the monarch granted Rochester special licence to enter the House of Lords early, despite being seven months underage.
+In October 1667, the monarch granted Rochester special licence to enter the House of Lords early, despite his being seven months underage.
 The act was an attempt by the King to bolster his number of supporters among the Lords.

 Teenage actress Nell Gwyn "almost certainly" took him as her lover; she was later to become the mistress of Charles II.
 Gwyn remained a lifelong friend and political associate, and her relationship with the King gave Rochester influence and status within the Court.

 Twenties and last years

 Rochester's life was divided between domesticity in the country and a riotous existence at court, where he was renowned for drunkenness, vivacious conversation, and "extravagant frolics" as part of the Merry Gang (as Andrew Marvell described them).
 The Merry Gang flourished for about 15 years after 1665 and included Henry Jermyn; Charles Sackville, Earl of Dorset; John Sheffield, Earl of Mulgrave; Henry Killigrew; Sir Charles Sedley; the playwrights William Wycherley and George Etherege; and George Villiers, 2nd Duke of Buckingham.
-Gilbert Burnet wrote of him that, "For five years together he was continually Drunk… [and] not… perfectly Master of himself… [which] led him to… do many wild and unaccountable things."
+Gilbert Burnet wrote of him that, "For five years together he was continually Drunk ... [and] not ... perfectly Master of himself ... [which] led him to ... do many wild and unaccountable things."
 Pepys's Diary records one such occasion on 16 February 1669 when Rochester was invited to dine with the King and the Dutch ambassador:

-The King dining yesterday at the Dutch ambassador's, after dinner they drank and were pretty merry; and among the rest of the King's company there was that worthy fellow my Lord of Rochester, and Tom Killigrew, whose mirth and raillery offended the former so much that he did give Tom Killigrew a box on the ear in the King's presence, which do give much offence to the people here at Court ...